 Pedra do Sal in Gamboa

-Today, you can experience a street samba party every Monday and Friday at Pedra do Sal in Gamboa.
+One of the top things to do in Rio de Janeiro is to experience a street samba party on Monday or Friday at Pedra do Sal in Gamboa.
 This neighborhood was created by a group of escaped slaves, and it is only fitting that this is the location for a samba party, given that the dance and music originates from the African culture that these slaves brought to Brazil.
 The samba starts at 8 PM and anyone can join.
 And to add to the ambiance, you can purchase some drinks and local food to enjoy while dancing the night away.

 Music Around the Streets of Copacabana